 All of the options here can be seen as the best website builder for small business:

 Wix is perhaps the best website builder for small business owners due to its extremely flexible editor.
-It comes with more than tons of beautiful themes to jumpstart your design, and the creative possibilities are essentially limitless.
+It’s proof that a small business website can be just as beautiful as a big one – as this editor comes with more than tons of beautiful themes to jumpstart your design, and the creative possibilities are essentially limitless.
 On top of that, Wix has a ton of features for selling products and services through your site.

 Put it this way – it’s flexible and powerful enough to be a good builder for both mom-and-pop shops and massive companies.

 Wix starts you out with a choice of more than 500 templates.
 And they’re not just a handful of themes in a bunch of different colors.
 They’re modern, responsive, and best of all – diverse.
 Wix’s themes are subdivided into industry categories so you can find the template that works best for your business.